The Simpsons: Films

 20th Century Fox and Gracie Films produced The Simpsons Movie, an animated film that was released on July 27, 2007.
-The film was directed by long-time Simpsons producer David Silverman and written by a team of Simpsons writers comprising Matt Groening, James L. Brooks, Al Jean, George Meyer, Mike Reiss, John Swartzwelder, Jon Vitti, David Mirkin, Mike Scully, Matt Selman, and Ian Maxtone-Graham.
+The film was directed by long-time Simpsons producer David Silverman and written by a team of Simpsons writers.
 Production of the film occurred alongside continued writing of the series despite long-time claims by those involved in the show that a film would enter production only after the series had concluded.
 There had been talk of a possible feature-length Simpsons film ever since the early seasons of the series.
 James L. Brooks originally thought that the story of the episode "Kamp Krusty" was suitable for a film, but he encountered difficulties in trying to expand the script to feature-length.
 For a long time, difficulties such as lack of a suitable story and an already fully engaged crew of writers delayed the project.

-On August 10, 2018, 20th Century Fox announced that a sequel is in development.
-In September 2025, a sequel was officially announced to be in production, set for theatrical release on July 23, 2027.
+In September 2025, a sequel was officially announced.
+It is scheduled for release on September 3, 2027.

 Music

 Collections of original music featured in the series have been released on the albums Songs in the Key of Springfield, Go Simpsonic with The Simpsons and The Simpsons: Testify.
-Several songs have been recorded with the purpose of a single or album release and have not been featured on the show.
-The album The Simpsons Sing the Blues was released in September 1990 and was a success, peaking at No. 3 on the Billboard 200 and becoming certified 2× platinum by the Recording Industry Association of America.
-The first single from the album was the pop rap song "Do the Bartman", performed by Nancy Cartwright and released on November 20, 1990.
+The album The Simpsons Sing the Blues was released in December 1990 and was a success, peaking at No. 3 on the Billboard 200 and becoming certified 2× platinum by the Recording Industry Association of America.
+The album's first single was the rap song "Do the Bartman", with Nancy Cartwright performing the lead vocals.
 The song had backing vocals by Michael Jackson, although he did not receive any credit.
-The Yellow Album was released in 1998, but received poor reception and did not chart in any country.
+The Yellow Album was released in 1998 to negative reviews and weak sales.